hmc-cs-dzhang/language-design/language-design.md

 words for all niche uses" (Steele, 12).
 This idea ties with the theme of making a language/API exactly as small as it should be, and no smaller [Bloch, 2006].
 We tried to follow this maxim when designing our API for the sound lab.
-All of the methods performed a single task, which allows users to combine functions effectively.
+All of the methods performed a single task, which allowed users to combine functions effectively.
 We tried to keep the methods as segmented as possible, including options like "play", "overlay," "reverse," and "change speed".
 We did not, for example, add a method that would both overlay two sounds and